SyedShagufta/FlutterBootCamp/README.md

 # Flutter BootCamp 🥇✨🎉

-Welcome to the Flutter BootCamp – where innovation meets education! 🚀 This transformative learning experience is a collaborative effort, with immense credit owed to the brilliant mind behind it all: Dr. Angela Yu of App Brewery.
+Welcome to the Flutter BootCamp – 🚀

+You'll learn Flutter from scratch to build fast, beautiful, native-quality, iOS, and Android apps using just one code base.
+And you'll build many beautiful apps and projects to add to your portfolio.
+By the end of the course, you will be a fully-fledged Flutter developer by mastering stateful and stateless widgets, declarative programming, Lisp views, animations, streams, futures, and much more.
+These projects are from the Course [The Complete Flutter Development Bootcamp with Dart](https://www.udemy.com/share/101WB63@_gPdLfrBVIhQoLT7ayG3qzxYkwLdi0eDMk3Ulpzyw_urZJqV5iY9wwPBcuFmjODAww==/) by Angela Yu.
+These projects have been modified and extended with additional concepts and personal touch.
 A heartfelt thank you to Dr. Yu for crafting a course that seamlessly blends comprehensive knowledge with hands-on learning, setting the stage for an exciting journey into the world of Flutter development.

 # Topics Covered Project-wise 📂💫📝